SecuRepairs: Cybersecurity Experts for a Right to Repair

-SecuRepairs represents information security professionals who support the right to repair.
-SecuRepairs is intended to serve as a platform for information (“cyber”) professionals to speak with one voice in support of a common Statement of Principles in the ongoing, national conversation about the rights of owners and independent repair professionals.
+SecuRepairs represents information security (cybersecurity) professionals who support the right to repair.
+SecuRepairs is intended to serve as a platform for cybersecurity pros to speak with one voice in support of a common Statement of Principles in the ongoing, national conversation about the rights of owners and independent repair professionals.

 With arguments being made for and against the right to repair electronic devices, lawmakers and the public need informed, factual advice regarding issues of information security, data privacy and cyber risk.
 Information security professionals are in the best position to provide such advice and to ensure that laws regarding the right to repair are based on the best and most accurate information available.

 Consumers and businesses across the country are feeling the effects of a constrained repair ecosystem.
 Manufacturers and OEMs are using End User License Agreements (EULAs) to attempt to restrict the rights of owners and their agents (independent repair professionals) to service, repair and re-use a wide range of consumer electronic devices.